13+ closet organization ideas for growing kids

 8# Open Baskets for Toys

-Keep toys in open baskets at lower levels.
-Kids can easily access them and put them away after playtime.
+Keeping toys in open baskets at lower levels makes playtime much more enjoyable for little ones.
+They can easily access their favorite items and learn to put them away when they finish.

 9# Shoe Racks at Floor Level

-Shoe racks or cubbies at the bottom of the closet prevent shoes from piling up.
-They make pairs easy to locate.
+Installing dedicated shoe racks or cubbies at the bottom of the closet stops clutter immediately.
+These structures prevent pairs from piling up and make finding specific shoes quite simple.

 10# Multi-Purpose Storage Boxes